newpatiente2e/docs/docs/20-create-azure-services.md

 swa build
 ```

-## Create the Azure Patient Registration Services
+### Create the Azure Patient Registration Services

+From the terminal window, run the following commands to create the Azure Patient Registration Services.

 1. Authenticate to Azure by running the `az login --use-device-code` command.'
 1. Initialize your Azure environment with `azd init`,
 1. Follow the prompts to log in to your Azure subscription,
 1. Create a name for your resources (e.g: **contoso-health-app**),
 1. Select a region (e.g: **eastus**).